Roundtable on proposed reform to UK data protection legislation

 Norton Rose Fulbright, London

 There is a balance to be struck between making the most of Brexit opportunities and risking the UK’s valuable EU adequacy declaration.
 Of particular interest is the extent to which UK policy decisions would lead to UK diversion from compatibility with the EU GDPR which provides the common framework for companies operating across the European Economic Area.
-An update on DCMS discussions with the European Commission on this compatibility issue would be valuable.

 To provide a familiar structure to the discussion, the programme follows the lines of the original consultation document.